jlacar/jlacar.github.io/refactoring/clear-code.md

 ## Getting a Cue from the Code

-The origin story of the term "code smell" is summed up in Chapter 3 of Martin Fowler's book Refactoring: Improving the Design of Existing Code.
+The origin story of the term "code smell" is summed up in Chapter 3 of Martin Fowler's book _Refactoring: Improving the Design of Existing Code_.

 > If it stinks, change it. — Grandma Beck, discussing child-rearing philosophy

 It's kind of ironic that we use the sense of smell to describe things that cue us in to possible problems in the code.
-Because unless you have a 4D theme park ride computer that can give off malodorous puffs of air when poorly factored code is displayed, you can't literally smell code.
+Because unless you have a 4D theme park ride computer that can give off malodorous puffs of air when poorly factored code is displayed, you can't literally _smell_ code.
 It's just a figurative term.

 There are, however, other senses that can quite literally be associated with possible problems in our code.
 I categorize them as Visual, Temporal, and Audible refactoring cues.
 The names aren't quite as catchy or as visceral as "code smell"